Masters Of The Universe Is Almost Here: Release Date, Cast, And What We Know, Including The First Full Trailer

 Nicholas Galitzine (He-Man/Prince Adam)

-The new He-Man will be played by Nicholas Galitzine, who has starred in numerous Amazon Prime original movies already, including 2023’s Red, White & Royal Blue and The Idea of You from early 2024.
-The English actor’s casting follows two previous announcements that the lead Masters of the Universe role was filled – first by Noah Centineo, who dropped out as Covid-19 continued to hold the project back, and then by Kyle Allen, who was brought in until it hit another snag.
+The new He-Man will be played by Nicholas Galitzine, who has starred in numerous Amazon Prime original movies already, including 2023’s Red, White & Royal Blue (which is returning soon), and The Idea of You from early 2024.
+The English actor’s casting followed two previous announcements that the lead Masters of the Universe role was filled – first by Noah Centineo, who dropped out as Covid-19 continued to hold the project back, and then by Kyle Allen, who was brought in until it hit another snag.

 Jared Leto (Keldor/Skeletor)

-Jared Leto has had a big 2025 with the release of Tron: Ares, and although that movie was a bit of a box office letdown, we all know that Leto is no stranger to big franchises.
+Jared Leto had a rough 2025 with the release of Tron: Ares, which was a huge box office letdown.
+Leto is no stranger to big franchises, however.
 The Suicide Squad vet is playing He-Man's chief villain, Skeletor.
-Can he nail that famous cackling voice?
-I think he'll be great.
+The reveal of the villain is one of the real highlights of the trailer.

 Camila Mendes (Teela)

-Teela – the Captain of the Royal Guard at the palace of Eternos, who serves as Prince Adam’s trainer and protector – will be played by Camila Mendes, as THR reported in August 2024.
+Teela – the Captain of the Royal Guard at the palace of Eternos, who serves as Prince Adam’s trainer and protector – will be played by Camila Mendes.
 The character – who also fights battles with He-Man while unaware he is Adam’s alter ego – marks a major departure for the former Riverdale cast member, who is otherwise best known for rom-com films like the funny Palm Springs (one of the best movies on Hulu) or Amazon’s Upgraded.
 Then again, she also starred in a crime thriller called Coyote Lake from 2019 and led Netflix’s Dangerous Lies the following year.

 Alison Brie (Evil-Lyn)

 You could probably guess by her name alone that Evil-Lyn – the only female member of the Evil Warriors and second-in-command to Skeletor – is a villain.
 She will be played by Alison Brie.
-The actor broke through as Annie in the Community cast and later starred on Netflix’s GLOW but has also taken on darker roles, such as in Horse Girl and the Oscar-winning Promising Young Woman.
+We only get a brief glimpse of her in both trailers, but she definitely looks badass.

 Idris Elba (Duncan / Man-At-Arms)